codegagan/oshop/README.md

 ## Features

-Application for Organic shopping built with Angular 5 with features
+Application for Organic shopping built with Angular 5 with features:

     * Google sign in
     * Shopping cart